Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

 \section{Introduction}

 This paper can be read as a sequel to \cite{Paper1}.
-For this reason, this section builds upon the deeper discussion of \cite[\S 2]{Paper1}.
+For this reason, this section builds upon the deeper discussion of \cite[Section 2]{Paper1}.
 We give an overview of the tools that were not introduced in the prequel and state our results.
-The reader who wants more detail on background and motivation should refer to \cite{Paper1}.
+More background and motivation can be found in \cite{Paper1}.